 A section at the lower right of the screen displays the control keys you can use.
 Take note of these keys and their respective uses.
 If you need information on a particular entry, highlight it and then press the <F1> key.
-A pop-up help menu will appear to provide you with the information you need.
-To load the last set values, press the <F5> key. <F6> and <F7> load the BIOS default values and Setup default values, respectively.
+A pop-up help menu will appear to provide you with the information you need. <F5> loads the last set values, <F6>&<F7> loads the BIOS default values and Setup default values, respectively.